aquarhead/blog/_posts/2016-02-03-some-films.md

 > Not a bad choice for moments in the dark

-The cool thing about film cameras is that by loading a different film, it's like replacing the sensor on a DSLR.
+The cool thing about film cameras is that by loading a different film, it's almost like replacing the sensor on a DSLR.
 All these films not only have different ISO, different brand and name, they have their own "personality".
 And once you come to know one, you'll notice it changes how you perceive each scene, how you want to shoot, it's really interesting and exciting.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/aquarhead/23776176561/in/album-72157660569547969/" title="Untitled"><img src="https://farm6.staticflickr.com/5829/23776176561_5b81703e30_c.jpg" width="800" height="538" alt="Untitled"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>